ScorpioBroker/ScorpioBroker/docs/en/source/post_queries.rst

 POST QUERIES
 ************

-The reason to provide a way to query NGSI_LD entities via POST, is using GET:
+The reason to provide a way to query NGSI_LD entities via POST, is that using GET has the following issue:

 1. We end up assembling very long URLs,due to URI parameters for 'id', 'attrs', etc, being included in the URL.
 2. By using POST, there is no need of long URLs.

-So, the difference lies in that instead of passing the inputs as URI parameters, we in POST Query service passes all the query items in the payload body.
+So, the difference lies in that instead of passing the inputs as URI parameters, in a POST Query, we pass all the query items in the payload body.

 DESIGN
 ######

-We created a novel **/entityOperations/query** endpoint in the API As we can see this new POST query operation has just one single query as input.
+We created a new **/entityOperations/query** endpoint in the API As we can see this new POST query operation has just one single query as input.

- - It is not allowed to send multiple queries in a single request as it is not consideres as a "BATCH Operation"
+ - It is not allowed to send multiple queries in a single request as it is not considered as a "BATCH Operation"

 Data Type of the Request Payload Body